ARAVIND341/ASSIGNMENT/README.md

   The command to run it is:
     dvc repro

-  This will reproduce the pipeline and run various stages in it.
+  This will reproduce the pipeline and run various stages in it like preprocessing,feature engineering,regression,classification,evaluation.
-  It will process the zomato dataset, helps to generate features, put in steps to train and test regression and classification models and helps to save ecaluation metrics.
+  It will process the zomato dataset, helps to generate features, put in steps to train and test regression and classification models and helps to save evaluation metrics.

 3)What results to expect?

   In dvc.yaml, we are defining the stages for classification, regression etc.

   In regression, we are training the model to predict the rating_number where the results are stored in regression_model.pkl stored in the models folder and the metric is MSE

-  In classification, restaurants are classified to be more known and less known ones, and the metrics is the accuracy we get at the end which is stored in metrics.json
+  In classification, restaurants are classified to be more known and less known ones, and the metrics is the accuracy.

+  The results can be seen in the metrics.json file in reports